florindevessies/Programmeerproject/README.md

 # Programmeerproject
-Data visualisation in the project of the fulltime programming minor
+Data visualisation by Florinde Vessies in the programming project